RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - As details will vary for brochures and pamphlets, try to extract as much information as you can about authorship, publication information, etc.

-- If there is no author, the publication title should be listed first.
-Italicise the publication title.
+- Italicise the publication title.

-- After publication title, provide a description of the document in square brackets, e.g. \[brochure\], \[pamphlet\].
+- After the title, provide the format of the resource in square brackets, e.g. \[brochure\], \[pamphlet\].

 ##### Rule

-> Author's Name (Year) *Title: subtitle of pamphlet or brochure* \[format\], Publisher, Place of publication.
+> Author's family name Initial OR Organisation's name (Year) Title: subtitle of pamphlet or brochure \[format\], Name of Publisher, Place of Publication.

 ##### Examples